 There’s a lot of sob stories, and sympathy parties.
 Everyone’s out to get him, he’s the only good person, every one else is bad.
 Everyone else is at fault, except for him.
 Everyone else has a problem, except for him.
 Covert narcissists have a victim mentality.
 Everybody’s always out to get them, or they are so jealous of them.
 They will project their own insecurities and defects on to their partners.
 They continue with their toxic and negative and start to accuse their partners of the same behaviour.
 They will start to call you a narcissist.
 If they’re cheating on you they will accuse you of cheating

-They can often paint the picture of the perfect childhood, but this is normally a false portrait .
-This was not the case with my husband, he did not have a good childhood at all.
+They can often paint the picture of the perfect childhood, but this is normally a false portrait.

 The covert narcissist knows that their projected image is false.
 Which contributes to the stress and worry that they have, they know that this projected front is not true and it takes some energy to cover it up from the world.